NikhilPappu/nikhil.github.io/music.md

 </p>

 <h3>Music</h3>
-<p>I used to listen to a lot of retro progressive rock back in the
+<p>Retro progressive rock was all I'd listen to back in the day.
-day.
 These days, I mostly listen to instrumental math rock.
 Here's a few of my favorite instrumental albums:</p>

 <div class = "albums">